-It's a town whose story has been told thousands of times, in books such as "Fear and Loathing in Las Vegas," movies such as "Casino" and televisions shows from "Vega$" to "Vegas."
+It's a town whose story has been told thousands of times, in books such as "Fear and Loathing in Las Vegas," movies such as "Casino" and television shows from "Vega$" to "Vegas."

 But there's much more to the city than just sin.

-More than half a million people live here -- about 800,000 if you include the adjacent suburb of Henderson.
+More than 600,000 people live here -- closer to 900,000 if you include the adjacent suburb of Henderson.
 Plenty of slots and cocktails still abound, but the arts and cultural scene is blossoming and a tech boom is building.

 1. Down with the old, up with the new

 No town turns over real estate like Las Vegas.
 The Wynn inhabits the site of the storied Desert Inn; the Bellagio has totally obliterated the Dunes.
-Planet Hollywood still has some of the Aladdin buried inside, while the Sahara is being gutted and repurposed as the SLS.
+Planet Hollywood still has some of the Aladdin buried inside, while the Sahara was gutted and repurposed as the SLS.

 There's still a Flamingo, but Bugsy Siegel didn't run rampant there -- the final remnant of the original hotel was torn down in 1993.